nkorf/rscripts/README.md

 # rscripts
-## A collection of r fragment for day to day tasks and lab teaching
+## A collection of r fragments for day to day tasks and lab teaching

 Nikos Korfiatis (n.korfiatis@uea.ac.uk)
-Norwich Business School - University of East Anglia
+_Norwich Business School - University of East Anglia_